FLYING & BOATING TOURS

 $195 per person

-This tour is available in July when our local guide is in Tuktoyaktuk and the Beluga whales can be found in the Tuk area.
-This tour is weather dependant and we will not guarantee it until you are in Tuk and your guide has confirmed that conditions are favourable and safe that day for a tour on the ocean.
+This tour is available in July and August, but it is weather dependant and we will not guarantee it until you are in Tuk and your guide has confirmed that wind conditions etc. are favourable and safe that day for a tour on the ocean.